 the second round in terms of trade volumes to

 monoethylene glycol (MEG) and PP, in that

 to the ICIS Supply and Demand Database.

 - Part 3 - China’s Ministry of Finance announced on 18 September it would impose 5% and 10% tariffs on $60bn of US imports on 24 September as a countermove against the latest US measure.
+The tariffs went live, as planned, on 24 September.
 Click here to see the full list of chemicals.

 These tariffs would be largely lower than its initial plan, which was announced on 3 August and included rates of 5%, 10%, 20% and 25%.
 These tariffs will hit an additional $8.8bn in US chemical and polymer exports to China, according to the ACC.